deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-The configuration takes effect when capture_mode is 0 or 2, dispatcher-queue is always true when capture_mode is 2
+The configuration takes effect when capture_mode is 0 or 2, dispatcher-queue is always true when capture_mode is 2.

+Available for all recv_engines.

 #### Maximum Capture Packet Size {#inputs.cbpf.tunning.max_capture_packet_size}